walter-a-jablonowski/ShelfSurfer/ai.md

  --

+I have added a static button in the tab bar@view.php#L56-62 When this is pressed can you open a new tab with a DIN A4 page in landscape and multiple columns.
+In the columns add a printable text version of all of the tabs that have content (sections with grociery entries).

+ --

 Make a groceries app that can be used on smartphone using BS 5.3

 Assume that we will import the groceries list from an Alexa which looks like: